rooa/eve/paper/main.md

 We also empirically compare Eve with three common decay policies: exponential ($\alpha_t = \alpha_1 \exp(-\gamma t)$), $1/t$ ($\alpha_t = \alpha_1 / (1 +
 \gamma t)$), and $1/\sqrt{t}$ ($\alpha_t = \alpha_1 / \sqrt{1 + \gamma t}$).
 We
-consider the same CIFAR 100 classification task described in @sec:exp_cnns, and use the same CNN model.
+consider the same \acs{CIFAR 100} classification task described in
+@sec:exp_cnns, and use the same CNN model.
 We applied the three decay policies to Adam, and tuned both the initial learning rate and decay strength.
 Learning rate was again searched over the same set as in the previous experiments.

 For $\gamma$, we searched over a different set of values for each of the decay policies, such that final learning rate after 100 epochs would be $\alpha_1 / k$